fxfan/scala-with-cats-ja/src/pages/adt-interpreters/reification.md

 ### The Structure of Interpreters

 All uses of the interpreter strategy have a particular structure to their methods.
-There are three different types of methods:
+There are three different kinds of methods:

 1. **constructors**, or **introduction forms**, with type `A => Program`.
 Here `A` is any type that isn't a program, and `Program` is the type of programs.
 Constructors conventionally live on the `Program` companion object in Scala.
 We see that `apply` is a constructor of `Regexp`.
 It has type `String => Regexp`, which matches the pattern `A => Program` for a constructor.
 The other constructor, `empty`, is just a value of type `Regexp`.
 This is equivalent to a method with type `() => Regexp` and so it also matches the pattern for a constructor.